Simon4Yan/eSPGAN/README.md

 (By the way, I haven't used this code for almost a year.
 Thus, if you meet any question, please contact me, thanks!)

+Now, my friend [Xiao](http://xiaoxiaosun.com/) conducted experiment on the Synthetic data [PersonX](https://github.com/sxzrt/Instructions-of-the-PersonX-dataset), and she found that SPGAN is helpful.
+Specifically, Synthetic-->Market result is almost 52% in rank-1 accuracy!

 Thanks for your attention.

 Weijian